informalsystems/tm-load-test/README.md

 ## Monitoring

-As of v0.4.1, `tm-load-test` exposes a number of metrics when in master/worker mode, but only from the master's web server at the `/metrics` endpoint.
-So if you bind your master node to `localhost:26670`, you should be able to get these metrics from:
+As of v0.4.1, `tm-load-test` exposes a number of metrics when in coordinator/worker mode, but only from the coordinator's web server at the `/metrics` endpoint.
+So if you bind your coordinator node to `localhost:26670`, you should be able to get these metrics from:

 ```bash